 Several online sites display a low star rating for Dutch Glow, which is presumably affected by early customers frustrated by the ordering process.
 This is often the case with As Seen on TV products which experience slow shipping in the early stages.
 Thus star ratings such as these should be taken with a grain of salt.

 As the Google Trends chart below shows, Dutch Glow experienced its initial significant surge in interest in March 2014.
 That was when the product was highly marketed but had not yet arrived in stores.
-Smaller surges appeared in July 2014 and November 2014, and a significant surge occurred in late December 2014.
+Smaller surges appeared in July 2014 and January 2015, and a more recent surge in December 2015.

 Now that Dutch Glow is available in stores, it is recommended that you purchase it locally to avoid shipping and sales frustrations.
 The furniture polish is average at best, and we doubt the claims that the formula has anything to do with an Amish woodworker.